camunda/camunda-docs-static/get-started/content/cmmn11/index.md

 This tutorial guides you through setting up Camunda BPM and developing your first application with a CMMN case.

-*Modeling CMMN: CMMN is a young standard for which there are not many modeling tools yet.
-Currently, Camunda does not offer a modeling tool.
-We have had good experiences with the <a href="http://www.cmmnwebmodeler.com/">Trisotech CMMN modeler</a> that offers a free 30 day trial.
-You can use it to graphically model along the steps we perform in this tutorial.
-However, this tutorial does not teach you how to use that modeler.*
+*Modeling CMMN: You can use our [Camunda Modeler](https://camunda.org/cmmn/tool/) to graphically model along the steps we perform in this tutorial.
+Currently basic CMMN 1.1 modeling is supported.
+More advanced features like editing properties will be available soon.
+To learn how to model CMMN 1.1 diagrams consider checking our [Camunda Modeler CMMN Manual](/manual/latest/modeler/camunda-modeler/cmmn).*

 {{< get-code repo="camunda-get-started-cmmn" >}}